jcosborn/qex/src/experimental/graph/DESIGN.md

 on cloned apply nodes, the VJP builder supplies an explicit source-node to extra-input map.
 The clone module appends only those data-listed inputs.

+Apply's reachable view declares every ordinary dependency that its eval view may visit directly, across both branches.
+Backward retains its maximal target frontier. `cloneValues` shares a context across roots and starts a fresh expression memo inside each lambda body; only active recursive lambda identities cross that scope boundary.
+Private cloning also isolates generated constants and bound refs, and disregards concrete numerical override cuts inside abstract bodies.

 Some function-side structure is needed only to invalidate stale gradient caches, not to receive a raw adjoint.
 Apply cache entries key on the selected nominal lambda closure and the runtime symbolic revision.
 Whole lambda values are not differentiable raw inputs; function-side structural identity invalidates stale pullbacks without introducing first-class lambda cotangents.

+During a plan frame, each selected body has a distinct cache entry keyed by `(applyId, selectedLambdaId, revision)`.
+The private lookup requires both the evaluation and apply frames.
+Ordinary evaluation of an external boundary uses the runtime's ordinary cache.
+Clearing a plan drops its private apply entries.

 Apply instantiation and VJP construction remain local to the apply node code, and plain `apply` construction must not prepare VJPs eagerly.
 Backward/VJP builders